OCD and anxiety tips to stop repetitive thoughts

 5. In order to achieve maximum benefit from this technique in the shortest time period possible, you should do steps one to four every time you have the recurrent thought.
 Failure to do this is likely to result in thought-stopping not being effective.

 By incorporating this technique into your daily routine, the frequency of your reoccurring thoughts should reduce.
-Again, practise makes perfect.
+Again, practice makes perfect.
 However, in this case, it's important that you use this technique each and every time that you are having an intrusive thought that you would like to get rid of.
 Failure to do this will reduce the effectiveness of the technique.
 At first, it will take effort but after just a short time it will become second nature to swap your thoughts over from negative to positive.

 A note on OCD treatments from Counselling Directory